CodeCr4cker/Web-Storage/README.md

 # Web-Storage

-This repositories is working like a data base of the following named folder 📂
+This repositories is working like a database of the following named folder 📂